GaryHilaresArchive/GSS-Language/docs/CONTRIBUTING.md

 3. Upload it either in the Discord server or add it to the repository by a Pull Request (see Pull Requests section).

 ## Other details
+### All Contributors
-By contributing in any way, you will enter our [All Contributor](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/CONTRIBUTORS.md) lists.
+By contributing in any way, you agree to enter our [All Contributor](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/CONTRIBUTORS.md) lists.